Jutho/KrylovKit.jl/docs/src/index.md

 ## Future functionality?

-Below is a wish list / to-do list for the future.
+Here follows a wish list / to-do list for the future.
 Any help is welcomed and appreciated.

 *   More algorithms, including biorthogonal methods:
     -   for `linsolve`: CG, MINRES, BiCG, BiCGStab, ...
     -   for `eigsolve`: BiLanczos, Jacobi-Davidson (?), subspace iteration (?), ...
     -   for `svdsolve`: Golub-Kahan-Lanczos
     -   for `exponentiate`: Arnoldi (currently only Lanczos supported)
-*   Generalized eigenvalue problems: LOPCG, EIGFP and trace minimization
+*   Generalized eigenvalue problems: Rayleigh quotient / trace minimization, LOPCG, EIGFP
 *   Least square problems
 *   Nonlinear eigenvalue problems
 *   Preconditioners
-*   Harmonic ritz values
+*   Refined Ritz vectors, Harmonic ritz values and vectors
 *   Support both in-place / mutating and out-of-place functions as linear maps
 *   Reuse memory for storing vectors when restarting algorithms
 *   Improved efficiency for the specific case where `x` is `Vector` (i.e. BLAS level 2 operations)